-Founded in 2009, BrassChix is an annual gathering of female brass players from high school, college and beyond, for a day of playing and discussing music, sharing ideas and enjoying the cameraderie of playing a brass instrument.
+BrassChix began in 2009 as a gathering of female brass players from high school and college students through adults, to spend a day of playing and discussing music, sharing ideas and enjoying the cameraderie of playing a brass instrument.

-The Mission of BrassChix is to encourage girls and women who play a brass instrument.
-BrassChix forums aim to cultivate a network of peers and mentors among female brass players, through activities designed to engage participant’s music making and conversations about the rewards of playing a brass instrument.
+The Mission of BrassChix is to encourage female-identifying, non-binary, transgender and gender non-conforming students and adults who play a brass instrument.
+BrassChix forums aim to cultivate a network of peers and mentors among this cohort of brass players, through activities designed to engage participant’s music making and conversations about the rewards of playing a brass instrument.

 Kara Bradshaw is the Director of Marketing and Communications for the College of Arts and Sciences at the University of St. Thomas.
 She earned a Bachelors of Music from the University of Minnesota-Duluth and a Master of Arts in Educational Leadership in Student Affairs from the University of St. Thomas.
 Outside of her responsibilities in marketing, communications and enrollment, Kara is also a freelance horn player.